 Schwartzbard didn’t want the show to look over-lit, so he tried to light as little as possible.
 A lot of the show is shot in dimly lit restaurants and bars, so shooting at higher ISOs made those scenes much easier.
 “We would typically go into restaurants and turn on the lights that were there, and kind of fill in what we needed to.
 We felt that gave us a more realistic look that was more true to the space we were working in.”

-The second season of Master of None debuts on Netflix in May.
+The second season of Master of None debuts on Netflix this month.